-4. The Fiscal Council will have an immediate focus to take forward the New Decade prepare an annual assessment of the Executive's revenue streams and spending proposals and how these allow the Executive to balance their budget; and finances, including the implications of spending policy and the effectiveness of long-term efficiency measures.
+4. The Fiscal Council will have an immediate focus to take forward the New Decade New Approach (NDNA) commitments to:

+- prepare an annual assessment of the Executive's revenue streams and spending proposals and how these allow the Executive to balance their budget; and - prepare a further annual report on the sustainability of the Executive's public finances, including the implications of spending policy and the effectiveness of long-term efficiency measures.